liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/01-js-generator-intro.markdown

 The Liferay JS Generator generates JavaScript widgets using pure JavaScript tooling.
-You don't have to have a deep understanding of Java to write a widget for @product@.
+You don't have to have a deep understanding of Java to write a widget for @sharepoint@.
 See the [Liferay JS Generator developer documentation](/docs/7-2/frameworks/-/knowledge_base/f/creating-and-bundling-javascript-widgets-with-javascript-tooling) for more information on configuring generated JavaScript widgets.
 This section covers these reference topics for the Liferay JS Generator: